Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 4: Theory

 \subsection{Test of the derived conditions for $B(v,t)$ and $F(x)$}

-We tested the sufficient condition for $B(v,t)$ (\eqref{eq:separability2}) and the resulting self-consistent equation for $F(x)$ (\eqref{eq:Fconsistent2}) with numerical data we obtained from our CH model (Fig.~5(d)).
-We evaluated the division rate $B(v,t)$ in the simulations for LB $\to$ PBS by \begin{widetext}
+We tested the sufficient condition for $B(v,t)$ (\eqref{eq:separability2}) and the resulting self-consistent equation for $F(x)$ (\eqref{eq:Fconsistent2}) with numerical data we obtained from our CH model (Fig.~4e).
+We evaluated the division rate $B(v,t)$ in the simulations for LB $\to$ PBS by